ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 **Enumerations**

-- A constrained set of instances
+- Produce a constrained set of instances
 - Enum values can be any kind of object (not just integers), enabling elegant designs
-- Exhaustiveness checking with Enums
+- Enable exhaustiveness checking

-Type annotations dramatically increase productivity and simplify your life.

 This example-based presentation shows different approaches to creating custom types to produce clear and robust software.
 All examples and explanations are available in a free online book (under development).

-2. Eliminate duplicate validation checks and their associated maintenance.
-3. Share custom type benefits across all functions that use those types.
-4. Localize validation to a single point, making changes much easier.
-9. Easier refactoring.

 Outline:

 - Intro (7 Min)
     - A type is a set of values, producing constraints, documentation, and dot-completion
-    - Discovering problems while writing code rather than runtime
+    - Discover problems while writing code rather than runtime
     - Built-in types are too broad for most needs; custom types narrow to only what you use
     - Tools to create custom types: Alias, NewType, Literals, Dataclasses, Enums
 - Dataclasses (5 min)
     - Correctly generating class methods you'd otherwise do by hand
-    - Why to prefer frozen dataclasses
+    - Immutability with frozen dataclasses
 - Enums (5 min)
     - A constrained set of instances
     - Exhaustiveness checking